NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 coordinates, ``rig_calibrator`` can be invoked with control points (:numref:`rig_calibrator_registration`).
 Then a mesh can be produced.

-To create DEMs, it is preferable to register the cameras to the ground.
+To create DEMs, for example for rover cameras, it is preferable to register the cameras to the ground.
+This is discussed below, considering the cases when a prior DEM is available and when it is not.
-That goes as follows.

 The ``rig_calibrator`` option ``--save_pinhole_cameras`` can export
 the camera poses to Pinhole format (:numref:`pinholemodels`),